-DOE conducts groundwater monitoring at Canonsburg annually.
-October 2009 monitoring results were not available in time to be included in the 2009 compliance report, and they are provided in this report.
-Results from 2009 monitoring demonstrated continued compliance with established site standards.
-October 2010 monitoring results are not available for this report and will be provided in the compliance report for 2011.
-In accordance with the long-term surveillance plan (LTSP), after 2010 the need for continued monitoring will be reevaluated.
-This evaluation will be made once 2010 monitoring results are available.
-Any changes made to the monitoring will be done in consultation with the Commonwealth of Pennsylvania and with concurrence of the U.S. Nuclear Regulatory Commission (NRC).
+DOE conducts groundwater monitoring at the site annually.
+October 2010 monitoring results, which were not available in time to be included in the 2010 compliance report, are provided in this report.
+Results from 2010 demonstrate continued compliance with established site standards.
+October 2011 monitoring results are not available for this report and will be provided in the compliance report for 2012.